Student Resources & FAQs

 The SUNY COVID-19 Case Tracker provides you with up-to-date data on COVID-19 testing and other vital information for SUNY’s 64 colleges and universities, including MCC.
 You can view information on system-wide or campus-by-campus levels.

-Distance and In-person Learning
+In-person & Online Learning

 If you do not have access to a computer: 1) notify your professor; 2) apply for an MCC Dreamkeepers emergency grant, stating that you need a laptop to complete your studies this fall, and/or 3) contact the Student Technology HelpDesk.
 Limited on-campus access to technology in MCC libraries/learning commons will be offered this fall by appointment.
 Please check back for updates.